OlenaDen/llandudno-art-club/README.md

 - __The landing page image__

-  - The landing page offers the choice of art classes available at the Llandudno Club.
+  - The landing page offers the choice of art classes available at the Llandudno Art Club.

 ![Landing Page](documentation/testing/landing-page.jpg)